paypaldev/PayPal-React-Checkout-Sample/README.md

     }
 ```

 In this code, you will see the `<PayPalButtons/>` were added as well.
-In this example, we are passing 3 attributes to our PayPal button component.
+In this example, we are passing 3 props to our PayPal button component.

-- [style](https://developer.paypal.com/sdk/js/reference/#style): This attribute allows you to style the PayPal button E.g color, shape, layout, and more.
+- [style](https://developer.paypal.com/sdk/js/reference/#style): This prop allows you to style the PayPal button E.g color, shape, layout, and more.
-- [createOrder](https://developer.paypal.com/docs/api/orders/v2/#orders-create-request-body): This attribute allows you to create the request of your order with the following properties: item_total, purchase_units, and more.
+- [createOrder](https://developer.paypal.com/docs/api/orders/v2/#orders-create-request-body): This prop allows you to create the request of your order with the following properties: item_total, purchase_units, and more.
-- [onApprove](https://developer.paypal.com/docs/api/orders/v2/#orders_get): This attribute allows do something with the order details after it has been created.
+- [onApprove](https://developer.paypal.com/docs/api/orders/v2/#orders_get): This prop allows doing something with the order details after it has been created.

 See the `Checkout.js` file to view the final code.